| Lppbuild

 are located in the second-level.
 The application files are installed

+in the ./root destination directory.
 The "control" file here shows the mandatory version

 number and description fields, and an optional value for INSTWORK: